Jbrito6492/BowlMania/README.md

 ## Installation

 1. clone repository onto local machine
-2. open your terminal in the root directory of project and run the following in sequential order:
+2. open your terminal
+3. go to project's root directory and run the following commands in sequential order:

 ```html
 1. npm install